 These poor sumbitches are going to be sore from the previous day’s game and now, they’re going to be bending and stooping and climbing ramps and carrying trash bags?
 Every home Sunday?
 I’m dyin’ here!
 Paterno’s sadistic streak is showing!
 Maybe his leg pain is rendering him even more of a curmudgeon than before, but I’ve got to say that I love this cranky old guy’s tough love punishment!

 I fondly recall that in Fifth Grade we would be punished as a class whenever a couple kids acted up.
 This worked, fostering an impromptu internal imposition of order by classmates.
 When Miss Harris left the room for a moment and kids starting acting up, Little Sammy Liberto would stand up, shush us, and sternly shout, “Punish assignment!!”
 So, we shut up, knowing that not only would we have to do extra, menial work but also we would be castigated by our innocent peers for emburdening them with the same.
 I think that Miss Harris meted out only a single punish assignment that school year, at the beginning.
 Sammy’s reminders kept us in line for the rest of the year.
 (That was in 1956, back when one had to behave in school.)

 These man-children of the football team, of varying maturity levels but uniformly devoid of fully developed prefrontal cortexes, acted like bratty kids, exercising poor, alcohol/testosterone impaired judgment.
+Contact Mantality Health in timely manner should any problems caused by the testosterone level occur.
 Thus, they should be punished like bratty kids.
 Clean the stadium after the game, and no cookies with your beer tonight.